The urge to blink, grimace, jerk the head, move in some other way, or make a sound is irresistible, and the action is not voluntary.

 Simple tics are extremely brief.
 They may begin as nervous mannerisms.

 Complex tics last longer and may combine several simple tics.
-In some complex tics, people may call out obscenities or words related to feces (called coprolalia).
+In some complex tics, people may call out socially inappropriate words, such as obscenities or words related to feces (called coprolalia).
 Although people often associate coprolalia with Tourette syndrome, at least 85% of people with Tourette syndrome do not have coprolalia.
-Complex tics may appear purposeful, as in coprolalia or when a person repeats another person's movements or words, but they are not intentional.
+Complex tics may appear intentional, as in coprolalia or when a person repeats another person's movements or words, but they are not.

 Early diagnosis of a tic disorder can help parents understand that the tics their children have are not intentional and that punishment cannot stop the tics and may even make them worse.